skiqqy/.dotfiles/README.md

 My setups used for my raspberry pi's/ VM's etc

 ## Installing
-clone the repo, then follow the instructions below, note when if it looks fozen when vim opens, vim just isnt buffering because it is in a non-buffering state, simply wait for the install to finish (depending on your internet speed, max 30 seconds for all the plugins to be downloaded)
+clone the repo in your desired location, then follow the instructions below, note when if it looks fozen when vim opens, vim just isnt buffering because it is in a non-buffering state, simply wait for the install to finish (depending on your internet speed, max 30 seconds for all the plugins to be downloaded)